Convallaria majalis - Lily of the Valley

 • After the flowers finish, red berries form

-• Bright green lance-shaped leaves
+• Bright green narrow-oval leaves

 • Bloom Time: Early spring